Polymer/old-docs-site/toolkit-kernel-explainer.md

 Another useful feature of Toolkit is node reference marshalling.
 Every node in a component's shadow DOM that is tagged with an `id` attribute is automatically referenced in components `this.$` hash.

-For example, the following defines a g-component whose template contains an `<input>` element whose `id` attribute is `nameInput`.
+For example, the following defines a component whose template contains an `<input>` element whose `id` attribute is `nameInput`.
 The component can refer to the that element with the expression `this.$.nameInput`.

     <element name="x-form">
       <template>
         <input type="text" id="nameInput">
       </template>
       <script>
-        this.component({
+        Toolkit.register(this, {
           logNameValue: function() {
             console.log(this.$.nameInput.value);
           }